Welcome to PLAY and the Powerful Learning Around You!

 How the programme works:

-- The rest of the training happens right here on this platform.
+- All of the training happens right here on this platform.
 You will be guided to complete a series of sessions for each of three course options.
 The courses are designed for practitioners, teachers, child minders, day mothers, play group facilitators or anyone who implements programmes for babies and young children in South Africa.

 - The course sessions include videos, images, reading, tasks, evaluation and reflection activities.